 When we saw the English translation we discovered that most people did not share stories of their lives, but instead took the opportunity to make pleas for help.
 Pleas to the British public and the UK government.
 Desperate pleas to be saved from the conditions of the camp, to not be forgotten, to be thought of as human.
 They spoke of the situations in which they found themselves that forced them to travel many miles in an attempt to make a life somewhere else.

 “No one wants to leave their life”

 “Everyone came because of the war.
 No one comes for fun”

-Speaking to the camp’s residents, we discovered that many have family members in the UK.
-Furthermore, those with the legal right to live in the UK are still living in the camp for many months due to lengthy bureaucratic proceedings.
+Speaking to the camp’s residents, we discovered that many had family members in the UK.
+Furthermore, those with the legal right to live in the UK continued living in the camp for many months due to lengthy bureaucratic proceedings.

 We believe that by giving the voice of the British public to those directly affected by the refugee crisis we can encourage more people to see refugees as not dissimilar to themselves.
 This could happen to anyone, anywhere and at any time.

 “We are humans, just like you”

 We would also like to to put pressure on Teresa May and the UK government in order that they might re-think their current stance.

 We can do this with your help.
 Please share our film on social media with the hashtag #wearehumanjustlikeyou.